Sam Shields: 2010

 Throughout training camp, Shields competed to be the nickelback or dime back against Brandon Underwood and Pat Lee.
 Head coach Mike McCarthy named Shields the third cornerback on the depth chart to start the regular season, behind Charles Woodson and Tramon Williams.

-He made his first career start and professional regular season debut in the Green Bay Packers' season-opener at the Philadelphia Eagles and recorded three combined tackles in their 27–20 victory.
+On September 12, 2010, Shields earned his first career start and made his professional regular season debut in the Green Bay Packers' season-opener at the Philadelphia Eagles and recorded three combined tackles in their 27–20 victory.
 Shields and safety Morgan Burnett became the first rookie defensive back tandem to start for the Packers since the AFL and NFL merged.
 He was inactive for two games (Weeks 4–5) due to a calf injury.
-On November 11, 2010, Shields recorded a season-high two pass deflections, a solo tackle, and recorded his first career interception during a 45–7 victory against the Dallas Cowboys.
-He intercepted a pass by quarterback Jon Kitna that was intended for wide receiver Miles Austin in the first quarter.
+On November 11, 2010, Shields recorded a season-high two pass deflections, a solo tackle, and made his first career interception off a pass thrown by Jon Kitna to wide receiver Miles Austin during a 45–7 victory against the Dallas Cowboys.
 On December 12, 2010, Shields collected a season-high six solo tackles in the Packers' 7–3 loss at the Detroit Lions.
+On December 26, 2010, he made four combined tackles (three solo), one pass deflection, and intercepted a pass by Eli Manning as the Packers routed the New York Giants 45–17.
 He completed his rookie season in 2010 with 29 tackles (25 solo), six passes defensed, and two interceptions in 14 games and six starts.
 He also served as a kick returner and had 21 kick returns for 452-yards (21.5 YPR).

 The Green Bay Packers finished second in the NFC North with a 10–6 record and earned a wildcard berth.
 On January 9, 2011, Shields started in his first career playoff game and recorded four solo tackles and a pass deflection during a 21–16 victory at the Philadelphia Eagles in the NFC Wildcard Game.
 The Packers then defeated the Atlanta Falcons in the NFC Divisional Round.
-On January 23, 2011, Shields started in the NFC Championship game and recorded four solo tackles, deflected two passes, made two interceptions, had a sack, and forced a fumble during a 21–14 win at the Chicago Bears.
+On January 23, 2011, Shields started in the 2010 NFC Championship game and recorded four solo tackles, deflected two passes, made two interceptions, had a sack, and forced a fumble during a 21–14 win at the Chicago Bears.
 He intercepted a pass by quarterback Caleb Hanie, that was intended for wide receiver Johnny Knox, with less than 47 seconds left to seal the Packers' victory and send them to Super Bowl XLV.
-On February 6, 2011, Shields collected two solo tackles in the Packers' 31–25 victory against the Pittsburgh in win Super Bowl XLV.
+On February 6, 2011, Shields collected two solo tackles in the Packers' 31–25 victory against the Pittsburgh Steelers in win Super Bowl XLV.
 Shields injured his shoulder in the second quarter and had difficulty covering receivers due to his limited mobility.